buildpacks/spec/buildpack.md

 - The `<layers>` directories provided to each buildpack during the build phase,
 - The `<app>` directory processed by the buildpacks during the build phase,
 - The buildpack IDs associated with the buildpacks used during the build phase, in order of execution,
-- A reference to the most recent version of the run image associated with the stack and mixins,
+- A reference to the most recent version of the run image,
 - A reference to the old OCI image processed during the analysis phase, if available, and
 - A tag for a new OCI image,